Section on Gene Targeting

 Michael Seidman, Ph.D., Chief

-Actively dividing cells are continually challenged by impediments to the progression of replication forks.
-These include alternate DNA structures, breaks in template strands, and a broad range of chemical adducts resulting from exposure to sunlight and other environmental agents, as well as radical species generated internally by oxidative metabolism.
+Actively dividing cells are continually challenged by impediments (referred to as replication stress) to the progression of replication forks.
+These include alternate DNA structures, breaks in template strands, and an extensive collection of chemical adducts resulting from exposure to sunlight, other environmental agents, and radical species generated internally by oxidative metabolism.
+Furthermore, the replication apparatus must replicate the entire genome through transcriptionally active euchromatin and heterochromatin which contains many “difficult to replicate” sequences.
 Individuals with defects in the genes that encode factors that protect cells from replication stress typically suffer from severe clinical pathologies including cancer, neurodegeneration, features of accelerated aging, and early death.
 These genetic disorders emphasize the importance of a faithful and effective cellular response to replication challenge for normal development, healthy life, and healthful aging.

 - Cellular responses to replication stress